Creating a themed aquascape

 Get the look

-Use coral sand on the base to simulate that pristine desert island sand and use artificial reef rock to give you that creamy coloured rock structure that makes saltwater tanks stand out.
+Use coral sand on the base to look like that pristine desert island sand and use artificial reef rock to give you that creamy coloured rock structure that makes saltwater tanks stand out.
 Decorate with artificial corals and marine themed ornaments and use vivid blue and yellow cichlids from Lake Malawi to complete the look.
 Note coral sand and reef rock raises the pH of the water so this style of tank doesn’t suit all types of freshwater fish.
 Stick to Malawi cichlids as they prefer hard alkaline water and rocky, limestone habitats.

 Hardcore aquarists may turn their noses up at this one but done properly they can look really impactful and engage younger fishkeepers and non-fishkeepers alike.
 Let your creative imagination run wild and create the kind of colourful, fun, fantasy underwater landscape that’s full of movement and bubbles, just like in a Disney animation.